Sea Cow Island

 Sea Cow Island, also known as Île Vache Marine, is a round 18 ha island on the Great Chagos Bank atoll of the Chagos Archipelago in the British Indian Ocean Territory.
+Its size is about 0.18 km², smaller than Vatican City.
+The island is part of the Eagle Islands.

 History

+This island was found by the Portuguese explorers in the early 16th century along with the rest of the Chagos Archipelago.
+The French Empire soon colonized the land in the 18th century.
+Then, the United Kingdom of Great Britain and Ireland acquired the island from the French empire in the 19th century through a combination of military conquest and formal diplomacy.
 It was named after the dugongs that were once abundant in the area, although they have since become regionally extinct.
 It is the smaller of the two islands in the Eagle Islands group on the western side of the atoll and forms part of the Chagos Archipelago strict nature reserve.
 It has been identified as an Important Bird Area by BirdLife International because of its significance as a breeding site for brown noddies, of which 11,500 pairs were recorded in a 2004 survey.

-The whole shore of this island and some of the interior can be explored through Google Street View.
+The whole shore of this island and some of the interior can only be explored through Google Street View, due to the Chagos Marine Protected Area.